Universal higher-order bulk-boundary correspondence of triple nodal points: Conclusions and Outlooks

 \section{Conclusions and Outlooks}

 In this work we exposed higher-order topological fingerprints of triple nodal points (TPs) in three dimensions (3D).
 Our focus has been on the \emph{spinless case}, where one encounters an interplay of band nodes with a rich topological structure: nodal lines (NLs) can be protected by mirror ($m_v$) planes, NLs governed by non-Abelian topology and equippied with monopole charges can be stabilized by space-time-inversion ($\mcP\mcT$) symmetry, and either species of NLs can be pinned to high-symmetry lines (HSLs) by rotation ($C_n$) or antiunitary rotation ($C_n\mcP\mcT$) symmetry.
 In particular, triple point pairs [TPPs; formed when a 2D irreducible co-representation (ICR) crosses a pair of 1D ICRs] are semimetallic features where a NL along a HSL is transferred across three adjacent energy gaps.
-The rich topological structure of spinless systems supporting TPs prompted us to analyze HSLs with 13 distinct magnetic little groups, summarized by \cref{tab:TP-MPGs}.
-The main finding of our analysis is that triple-point pairs demarcated by a pair of type-$\mathsf{A}$ or by a pair of type-$\mathsf{B}$ TPs are generally characterized by a \emph{fractional jump of hinge charge}.
-On top of the spinless analysis, in the last section we briefly considered the \emph{spinful case}, where TPs arise in the presence of $C_{3v}$ symmetry, and where a fractional hinge-charge jump is also predicted to be a universal higher-order feature of TPPs.